cathyqqtao/CorrTest/code/README.md

 rate.CorrTest
 ==============

-This function tests the hypothesis of molecular rate independency in a phylogeny.
+This function tests the null hypothesis of the independence of evolutionary rates among branches (lineages) in a phylogeny.

 Usage